JoeyHendricks/python-benchmark-harness/README.md

 - Scatter plot
 - Creating a virtual map of your code
 - Time Line (Showing from left to right the time spent per action in your code.)
-- non-intrusive profiling by means of setting a start and stop point

 ## Learn more about QuickPotato